 Course # Course Title Cr.

 SEMESTER 1

 ENG 101 Composition 3

 MED 111 Administrative Medical Assisting 3

 MED 112 Medical Insurance & Billing 3

 MED 125 Medical Terminology 3

 CSA 105 Introduction to Software Applications 3

 SEMESTER 2

 ENG 102 Literature & Composition OR 3

-COM Communication Elective
+COM Communication Elective OR

+BBG 210 Business Communication

 PHL 112 Medical Ethics 3

 MED 133 Clinical Medical Assisting 4

 MED 216 Electronic Records Management 3

 MAT 137 Intermediate Algebra 3

 SEMESTER 3

-BIO 110 Principles of Human Body w/Lab OR 4
+BIO 110+L Principles of Human Body w/Lab OR 4

 BIO 127 Cell Biology with Organ Systems

-MED 245 Clinical Laboratory Procedures & 4
+MED 245 Clinical Laboratory Procedures & Practices 4

-Practices 2

 PSY 111 General Psychology I 3

 ELECTIVE Humanities or Fine Arts Elective 3

 SEMESTER 4

 MED 250 Principles of Pharmacology 3

 MED 250L Principles of Pharmacology Lab 1

-MED 281 Medical Assisting Externship 4
+MED 281 Medical Assisting Externship 1 4

 ELECTIVE Social Science Elective 3

 ELECTIVE Directed Elective 4

 TOTAL CREDITS 60

-12. Accurately maintain healthcare records, upholding all laws, regulations and applications of legal concepts to the healthcare practice and the medical assisting scope of practice.

-standards of practice.

-- 13. Apply current medical insurance guidelines in billing and ICD-10 and CPT coding. - 14.
+In addition to General Education Outcomes, learners who complete the Medical Assisting degree will be able to:

+- 1. Apply for the national medical assisting certification examination. - 2.
+Perform all medical assisting skills at entry level competency. - Demonstrate and utilize the principles of medical asepsis and standard precautions, as well as other safety precautions. - 4.
+Recognize emergency situations and respond appropriately to emergency care techniques in various life-threatening situations. - 5.
+Obtain and effectively chart all pertinent patient data. - Apply knowledge and skills of various clinical procedures such as vitals, laboratory testing, and other diagnostic and medical procedures. - 7.
+Utilize and interpret medical terminology. - Demonstrate basic pharmacology, dosage calculations, and route for administration of medications. - 9.
+Provide education to patients, families, and other care givers on various healthcare including preventative and treatment regimes. - 10.
+Demonstrate a working knowledge of the human body including structure, function and basic pathologies. - 11.
+Demonstrate an understanding of appropriate and effective application of legal and ethical standards of practice. - 12.
+Accurately maintain healthcare records, upholding all laws, regulations and applications of legal concepts to the healthcare practice and the medical assisting scope of practice. - 13.
+Apply current medical insurance guidelines in billing and ICD-10 and CPT coding. - 14.
 Communicate effectively with patients and other healthcare providers. - 15.
-Competently function within and interdisciplinary healthcare team. - All coursework for MED\, BIO\ and PHL\ 112 must be completed prior to Externship.
+Competently function within and interdisciplinary healthcare team. - 1 All coursework for MED, BIO and PHL 112 must be completed prior to Externship.
 Students must have current Professional CPR and First Aid Certification during the entire externship experience.
-There is a mandatory preexternship meeting in the semester prior to enrollment in MED\ 281.
+There is a mandatory preexternship meeting in the semester prior to enrollment in MED 281.